optionblox/yieldblox-docs/docs/Whitepaper.md

 ### Loan Terms
 Loans can be taken out for any time period as long as the user maintains an account health factor above 1 (an accounts health factor is based on the accounts total liability value, collateral value, and collateral liquidation factors).
 If the accounts health factor falls below 1, the accounts loans can be liquidated by another protocol participant until their account health factor increases to 1.01.
 ### Loan Interest Rates
 Users can borrow from YieldBlox at either fixed or floating rates.
 Floating rates are based purely on demand and will fluctuate based on the borrowed assets utilization ratio.
 Fixed rates are a multiple of the floating rate at loan origination.
 They will always be higher than floating rates but some borrowers may prefer the stability of fixed rates rates.
+#### Rate Swapping
 A loans fixed rate can be force rebalanced up to the current stable rate if the loans rate has fallen below the market floating rate.
 This is accomplished with the swapRate txFunction.
 User's can also use the swapRate txFunction to swap their loan from fixed to the current floating rate or from floating to the current fixed rate.
 ### Protocol Data Feeds
 The YieldBlox protocol relies on utilization and price feeds to function.
 #### Utilization Feed